-The holidays conjure up picture perfect Normal Rockwell images complete with laughing children, large feasts and merriness galore.
-However, holidays can be one of the more chaotic issues for stepfamilies.
+The holidays conjure up picture perfect Normal Rockwell images complete with laughing children, large feasts, and merriness galore.
+However, holidays can be one of the most chaotic issues for stepfamilies.
 What was perhaps at one time an enjoyable and relaxing family time is now that time of year fraught with anxiety and false expectations.
 Travel plans are up in the air.
 Parents must switch their custodial patterns.
 Finances are tight.

 Yet, holidays need not suffer our all-encompassing time and grief to stave off the upcoming battles.
 Instead, start with these tips for stepfamily holiday success.

 1. Lower expectations:

 Daily life comes with stress and strife.
 Why do we expect anything different from holidays?
 It seems every year we continue to romanticize the holidays and insist that this year will live up to the pre-conceived images portrayed by the media.
 Don’t buy into it.
 Families are not perfect and, therefore, cannot be expected to satisfy the standards we set for them.